arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-KafkaMigration.md

 ---

 **NOTE:**
-In the *live* Cloudera system, the consumer is a Spark application running in a separate cluster, but for the purposes of this exercise, you'll run a Scala application that simply retrieves and displays the messages from the Kafka topics.
+In the *live* Cloudera system the consumer is a Spark application, but for the purposes of this exercise, you'll run a Scala application that simply retrieves and displays the messages from the Kafka topics.
 Additionally, in this exercise, the Kafka producer simulates receiving data by reading it from a CSV file.

 ---